KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Themes-Article.md

     @PageColor(blue)
 }

-This article describes the KeyboardKit theme engine.
+This article describes the KeyboardKit Pro theme engine.

-👑 [KeyboardKit Pro][Pro] unlocks a theme engine and a ``KeyboardTheme`` type that makes it easier to style your keyboard, as well as many predefined themes and theme-based views.
+👑 [KeyboardKit Pro][Pro] unlocks a theme engine that makes it easier to style your keyboard, as well as many predefined themes and theme-based views.
 You can easily create your own themes as well.

 [Pro]: https://github.com/KeyboardKit/KeyboardKitPro